Grupo-Cloud/backend/README.md

 - A backend service written in FastAPI, running with a PostgreSQL relational database for keeping track of user data
 - A frontend service written in React and shadcn for simple user interaction
-- An ollama service that will pull and manage all of our models used both for interaction and embeddings
 - A Minio service that can store user documents such that they can always be queried and kept track of easily
 - A Qdrant vector database that will let us sort through the user's documents and get information quickly and efficiently